 There have been small earthquakes around the island for a few weeks.
-The actual eruption started at 3.12PM on Sunday, and a fissure opened up which pushed smoke and gas into the air, and lava started to flow slowly toward the ocean.
+A a fissure opened up which pushed smoke and gas into the air, and lava started to flow slowly toward the ocean.

-The site of the eruption is a forested region, but the lava was flowing in a path towards several small villages, so an initial evacuation of around 5,000 was quickly made.
-The lava engulfed one small village on Sunday evening, and crossed the main road in the area.
+The site of the eruption is a forested region, but the lava flowed in a path towards several small villages, so an initial evacuation of around 5,000 was quickly made.
+The lava engulfed one small village on the first evening, and crossed the main road in the area.

-Overnight on Sunday, a second fissure opened up, and lava can be seen flowing from eight different points in an area about 200 by 200 metres.
-461 homes have been engulfed.
+Overnight on the following day, a second fissure opened up, and lava could be seen flowing from eight different points in an area about 200 by 200 metres.
+461 homes had been engulfed.

-An exclusion zone of 2KM has been established and it has been confirmed on Monday that a total of seven roads have been cut off in the area.
+An exclusion zone of 2KM has been established and a total of seven roads have been cut off in the area.

 How long will it last?